Embrace Uncertainty

 Take satisfaction from the knowledge that you are capable of learning and growing.
 Be glad that you have resources (intelligence, talents, experiences, etc.) that you can apply to the situation.
 Appreciate the fact that you don't have to be an old stick-in-the-mud and that you can still surprise yourself.

-Uncertainty is part of life, and we really should be grateful for it, because meeting the challenge is what keeps things interesting.
+Uncertainty is part of an interesting life, and we really should be grateful for the opportunities it offers.

 And now I need to take my own advice!